adfinis/ember-filter-image/README.md

 }
 ```

-### Background-size
+### Scaling
 By default, the rendered image will be scaled such that it is contained in the parent DOM element.
-If you'd prefer it to behave as if you'd apply `background-size:cover` to it, add `size="cover"`:
+If you'd prefer it to be cropped apply this:
 ```
-{{filter-image src="image.jpg" filters=filters size="cover"}}
+{{filter-image src="image.jpg" filters=filters crop=true}}
 ```

 ## Why not use CSS filters?